CarlosMC/stargazers-cmc/README.md

 # stargazers-cmc

-Thiss is a Go-lang app that gets the Stars count from the following git repositories using go-github library to consume the github Rest api.
+This is a Go-lang app that gets the Stars count from the following git repositories using go-github library to consume the github Rest api.
 It uses Github OAuth Tokens for auntentication.

 - 996icu/996.ICU
 - freeCodeCamp/freeCodeCamp
 - EbookFoundation/free-programming-books

-The output of the app is sent to the stdout in yaml format with a top level mapping called **Stargazers**.
+The output of the app is written to the stdout in YAML format with a top level mapping called **Stargazers**.

 ## Local run and expected output: